cheestudio/startup-blocks/README.md

 **Note:** Both NodeJS and NPM are required to be installed in order to run the commands below.

-1. In root of the theme folder, run `npm install` to install needed packages to run gulp
+1. In the root of the theme directory, run `npm install` to install needed packages to run gulp
-2. Set `PROJECT_NAME` variable to the folder name of your localhost install
+2. Set the `PROJECT_NAME` variable in `gulpfile.js` to the folder name of your localhost install
-3. If localhost is not being used, set `DEVELOPER_MODE` to `false` to disable BrowserSync refresh
+3. If localhost is not being used, set `DEVELOPER_MODE` to `false` to disable the live BrowserSync refresh
-4. If Blocks are being utilized, set `BLOCK_MODE` to `true` to enable SCSS for individual Blocks
+4. If Blocks are being utilized, set `BLOCK_MODE` to `true` to enable SCSS compiling for individual Block folders
 5. Once packages are installed and `gulpfile.js` is setup, run `gulp`
 6. File watching is enabled as long as gulp is running